Triple sec: Production

-Triple sec is usually made from a spirit derived from sugar beet (used because of its neutral flavor), in which orange peel is steeped.
+Triple sec is usually made from a spirit derived from sugar beets (used because of its neutral flavor), in which orange peel is steeped.
 The oranges are harvested when their skin is still green and not fully ripened, so the essential oils remain in the skin rather than the fruit's flesh.
 The spirit is redistilled and mixed with more neutral spirit, water, and powdered beet sugar, resulting in the final liqueur.
 This process creates a spirit that has a robust and distinct orange flavor.